 Now, what are the advantages?

-2. Social Media isn’t just a medium; it’s a fast medium.
+2. Social Media isn’t just a medium; it’s a FAST medium.
 If your brand establishes a favorable image in the market, the news spreads fast.
-One happy customer has the potential to bring 10 new prospects within 24 hours if simply leave a review on social media.
+One happy customer has the potential to bring 10 new prospects within 24 hours if simply leaves a review on social media.

 3. You have a clear idea and track of efforts, financial investments, and returns.

-4. You’ll know when to change or drop any element of the strategy.
+4. You’ll know when to change or drop any element of your social media marketing strategy.

 The more you wait, the more you lose.

-In any case, the MAJOR key to creating a profitable social media strategy is to ensure your strategy is actionable.
+In any case, the MAJOR key to creating a social media strategy plan is to ensure your strategy is both – actionable and profitable.

-What all you need to develop a strategy
+What all you need to develop a social media strategy

 1. A Ready To Promote Product, Service Or Brand

-Before you begin creating your social media strategy, make sure that your product is ready to face the market.
+Before you begin creating your social media strategy and action plan, make sure that your product is ready to face the market.
 Answer these questions and if the answer is yes to all, move to the next essential.